tomas-abrahamsson/gpb/README.md

    - strings, bytes, sub messages or packed repeated fields, where the encoded length is longer than the remaining binary

-*  Maps (NB: currently experimental!)
+*  Maps (NB: this area is settling down)

-   Gpb can generate encoders/decoders for maps, in accordance with EEP 43.
+   Gpb can generate encoders/decoders for maps.
+It is not yet very widely used, and there are still some issues not yet fully
-   NB: This is still at an experimental stage, and details may change.
+   explored:

-   The general plan here is to wait until maps gets supported in Erlang/OTP (as of this writing, it appears to be still some months away), then experiment and benchmark a bit before settling for a design.
+   (a) should non-present optional fields be represented as `#{key => undefined}` or should the binding be omitted altogether?

-   Open questions in this area: (a) should non-present optional fields be represented as `#{key => undefined}` or should the binding be omitted altogether?
+   Currently, there is a `key => undefined`.
 Also (b), should there be some `id` binding, representing the name of the message?
-Further: (c) decode: pass maps, or pass records around and convert to maps as a final step?
-   Need to evaluate performance.
+   Currently, there is no such binding and for example `encode_msg` takes an additional parameter to specify the type of the map.

 *  Reporting of errors in .proto files